 The trail is easy and leads to 3 beautiful arches: North and South Windows, and Turret Arch.
 Our 18 month old insisted on walking the entire way, which is only about 1 mile.

 One of our favorite hikes in Arches is the unique Double Arch.
 It is located right next to the Windows, and is a short out and back (.5 RT).
 You can climb right up under this massive arch, which is one of the largest in the park.

 You can see Delicate Arch fairly well from the viewpoint, and anyone can walk the hundred or so yards it takes to get there.
 You really should hike the real thing, though!

 This hike is fairly long (3 Miles RT) and slightly steep.
 It climbs up the slick rock and then winds its way over to Delicate Arch.
 The destination is unique in the entire world.
-You’ll need to find a way to do this hike if at all possible.
 Take lots of water, and go slow.
 Also, hike in the morning or evening when it will be the cooler parts of the day.

 This is our boys favorite arch.
 It is small, and the hike is short (0.4 miles RT), but there is a thick layer of beach-fine sand underneath the arch.
 Take shovels and pails and plan to stay for awhile.
 Your kids will have more fun at Sand Dune Arch than anywhere in the park.

 The hike to Broken Arch is flat and easy, and the arch can be seen from Sand Dune Arch trail.
 This arch is impressive when you get up close, and you can continue the trail right under Broken Arch over to Tapestry Arch.
 Out and back to Broken Arch is 2.0 miles roundtrip.

 We love to hike to the base of Skyline Arch because there is a narrow slot in front of it.
 Our boys like to play around in the shady “slot canyons” back there, and it’s only about 0.5 miles round trip.